rikulo/uxl/README.md

 ##Usage

+First, you have to prepare UXL files defining the user interface.
+Next, there are two ways to compile it into dart files: automatic building with Dart Editor or manual compiling.

+###Build with Dart Editor

+To compile your UXL files automatically, you just need to add a build.dart file in the root directory of your project, with the following content:

+	import 'package:rikulo_uxl/compile.dart';
+	void main() {
+		build(new Options().arguments);
+	}

+With this build.dart script, whenever your UXL is modified, it will be re-compiled.

+###Compile Manually

-At first, you have to prepare a UXL file defining the user interface.
-Then, run `uc` (UXL compiler) to compile it into the dart file with [command line interface](http://en.wikipedia.org/wiki/Command-line_interface) as follows:
+To compile a UXL file manually, run `uc` (UXL compiler) to compile it into the dart file with [command line interface](http://en.wikipedia.org/wiki/Command-line_interface) as follows:

     dart bin/uc.dart your-uxl-file(s)

 A dart file is generated for each UXL file you gave.

+###UXL and Its Generated Dart File

 A UXL file can define one or multiple templates.
 For example, here is a UXL file defining a template called `ScrollViewTemplate`: